siddharth2016/quote-readme/README.md

 ## Random Quote/Fact on your (Profile) Readme

+### How To Use This Action

+There is a short tutorial with enough steps for you to get started with this not-so-useful GitHub Action.
+Check that out [here](https://blog.codekaro.info/quote-readme-see-wonderful-quotesfun-facts-on-your-github-profile-readme).

+If you want to get an in-depth idea on the usage of this action, please follow the below points.

 ### Prepare Your Repository

 1. You need to update the markdown file(.md) with 2 comments.
 You can refer [here](#update-your-readme) for updating it.